MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-azd-enable-a-project.md

 1. Create an empty folder
 1. Change directory to your new folder
 1. Add your source code either to the root or in a subfolder called /src.
-Note that the location of your source code needs to be the same as what you specify in your azure.yaml file.
+Note that the location of your source code needs to be the same as what you specify in your [azure.yaml file](#update-azureyaml).

 ::: zone-end

 ::: zone pivot="azd-convert"

-1. From this [simple Python Flask web app that is deployed to Azure App Service](/azure/app-service/quickstart-python?tabs=flask%2Cwindows%2Cazure-portal%2Cterminal-bash%2Cvscode-deploy%2Cdeploy-instructions-azportal%2Cdeploy-instructions-zip-azcli).
+1. Start from this [simple Python Flask web app](/azure/app-service/quickstart-python?tabs=flask%2Cwindows%2Cazure-portal%2Cterminal-bash%2Cvscode-deploy%2Cdeploy-instructions-azportal%2Cdeploy-instructions-zip-azcli).
 Get a copy of the code by running:
   `git clone https://github.com/Azure-Samples/msdocs-python-flask-webapp-quickstart`
 1. (Optional) Follow instructions in the [tutorial](/azure/app-service/quickstart-python?tabs=flask%2Cwindows%2Cazure-portal%2Cterminal-bash%2Cvscode-deploy%2Cdeploy-instructions-azportal%2Cdeploy-instructions-zip-azcli#1---sample-application) to run the app locally to make sure the sample is working.
 1. Change directory to `msdocs-python-flask-webapp-quickstart`.